camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-unstructured-extraction.md

 - If a single document doesn’t include all the data fields you require, upload multiple documents to cover all the variations for the document type.
 The number and range of sample documents you need to upload depends on the complexity of your unstructured data and your requirements.

-- For example, you should upload as a minimum a single sample document for each variation of a document type.
-This may provide enough extraction accuracy if it is an exact representation of the specific type of document.
+- For example, you must upload at least one sample document for each variation of a document type.
+This may provide enough extraction accuracy if it is an exact representation of the specific type of document, with no variations in layout or content.
 However, it is more likely that you will need to upload multiple sample documents to ensure extraction accuracy.

+- When choosing your sample documents, variation is important to ensure the system captures the full range of document types it will encounter.
+As a general guideline, Camunda recommends starting with three to five documents, and uploading more as needed to represent the full range of possible data types.

 ## Step 2: Extract fields